LJ9859/Antivirus-Database/README.md

 Most of these only run on Windows 7/8 or higher.

 Unlike our naughty Malware-Database, these antiviruses dont have passwords, they are just archives!
 So no passwords...

+IMPORTANT: If you are downloading Kaspersky and ARE a resident of California, select the "California" option.
+If you are NOT a resident of the state of California, select the "Non-California" option.